 The good news is there are a lot of plugins that can do the work for you instead of you doing the whole process manually.
-For ex- there are compress: PNG & JPEG images
+For ex- there are compressed: PNG & JPEG images

 After this plugin is installed it will optimize every image that you will upload to your site.
-You will not be able to tell any noticeable difference in your image quality but they will take a lot less space than before.
+You will not be able to tell any noticeable difference in your image quality but they will take up a lot less space than before.

 You can use the installed plugin to compress the existing content of WordPress images in case you have a catalogue of content.
 Unfortunately, the free version of this plugin has a limit on the number of images you can optimize.

 If you regularly upload more than 100 images then you will have to go for the premium plan as the free version only allows around 100 times.
 If your website uses a few images then you can use the plugin’s free web service counterpart TinyPNG to optimize.

 Go to this site, upload the images you want to compress then wait for the results.
 This way you will be able to avoid any additional plugins on your WP site.

 WordPress has many features which are not used by the average user.
 When you disable these unnecessary functions there’s a lot that happens along with it such as your site becoming a little more secure, secondly, it speeding up and lastly, it getting optimized for search engines.

 To know how to disable the unnecessary settings follow the steps below: